 Figure 7.
-Circuit diagrams for power inverters

--Single phase half bridge inverter
+Circuit diagrams for power inverters - Single phase half bridge inverter

-For low power applications we use a Single-phase half-bridge.
-Fig. 6 (a) shows the circuit diagram of a single-phase half-bridge inverter.
+For low power applications we use a Single-phase halfbridge.
+Fig.7 (a) shows the circuit diagram of a single-phase half-bridge inverter.
 This inverter consists of two switching devices, T1 and T2 and two diodes, D1 and D2.
 In this case, IGBTs (insulated gate bipolar transistors) are the switching devices.
-These two IGBTs and these two diodes build a one-leg or called a half-bridge.
-D1 and D2 are called antiparallel diodes of T1 and T2, respectively.
+These two IGBTs and these two diodes build a oneleg or called a half-bridge.
+DI and D2 are called anti-parallel diodes of T1 and T2, respectively.
 If the switching devices are MOSFETs, these diodes are built internally.
-The input capacitors, C1 and C2, share the input equally.
-Their voltage is the same and equal to Vin/2.
-The node between these two capacitors is the neutral point of the output of the inverter, N, and the node between two IGBTs is the live point of the output of the inverter, A. The T1 and T2 are switched ON and OFF alternatively in order operate this inverter.
+The input capacitors, Cl and C2, share the input equally.
+Their voltage phase VSIs are widely used for power supplies, single-phase is the same and equal to Vin/2.
+The node between these two capacitors is the neutral point of the output of the inverter, N, and the node between two IGBTs is the live point of the output of the inverter, A. The Tl and T2 are switched ON and OFF alternatively in order operate this inverter.
 The duty of the gate signal of each IGBT in the ideal case is 0.5 which is the dead-time between each switching is applied to avoid short circuit in practice.
 The single phase half bridge inverter can be with purely resistive load and with resistive and inductive load.
 The idealized wave forms are shown below: